canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     License version 2 can be found in the file `/usr/share/common-licenses/GPL-2'.

-This example follows the Machine-readable debian/copyright format.
+This example follows the `Machine-readable debian/copyright <DEP5_>`_ format.
 You are encouraged to use this format as well.

 The rules file
 --------------